swyftstore/swyft-app-android-ios-read-me/README.md

 //load previously stored payment method you wish to set as the default method let method = self.paymentMethods[indexPath.row]

-SwyftSdk.deletePaymentMethod(method: method, success: { response in
+SwyftSdk.deletePaymentMethod(deleteMethod: method, success: { response in
     //update list of payment methods

 }, failure: { error in